 Arrangements for minor surgery will only be made following consultation with a doctor.

-Dr V Amies offers maternity services, supported by the midwife.
-Antenatal and postnatal clinics are held on several afternoons each month.
-Should you have any problems or questions during your pregnancy, the midwife is there to help.
+Dr Amies offers maternity services, supported by the midwife.
+Should you have any problems or questions during your pregnancy, the midwife is there to help. antenatal and postnatal clinics are held on several afternoons each month.

-All the partners will offer contraception.
+All the partners will offer contraception advice.
 Our practice nurses are available to discuss contraception and HRT matters that might be causing concern.
 Patients should make an appointment with a practice nurse to have pill checks unless specifically directed otherwise by the doctor.
-Dr Mahatme offers a IUCD (Coil) clinic and Dr Amies and Dr Kumar offer an Implant service.
+Dr Mahatme is qualified to fit IUD's (Coils).
+Dr Amies and Dr Kumar are qualified to fit the contraceptive implant.

 We have a specialist asthma nurse within the practice, Sister Angela Winstone.
 Sister Winstone will monitor the treatment of your asthma and offer advice when needed.
 Please do not hesitate to see her if your asthma is causing concern.
 Appointments are available throughout the week.
 If you are asthmatic please ensure you book an appointment with Sister Winstone for a new patient check, soon after registering with us.